vanaparthisneha/process-health-monitoring-system-/README.md

 # process-health-monitoring-system-
-Real-time process health monitoring system.”
-“Monitors and analyzes process performance efficiently.”
-“A simple system for tracking process health and stability.”
-“Detects and monitors process performance in real time.”
+Real-time process health monitoring system.
+Monitors and analyzes process performance efficiently.
+A simple system for tracking process health and stability.
+Detects and monitors process performance in real time.